CMU-CREATE-Lab/deep-smoke-machine/README.md

 # deep-smoke-machine
 Deep learning for smoke detection.
 The videos are from the [smoke labeling tool](https://github.com/CMU-CREATE-Lab/video-labeling-tool).
+The code in this repository assumes that Ubuntu 18.04, Nvidia drivers, cuda, and cuDNN are installed.
 ```sh
 git clone https://github.com/CMU-CREATE-Lab/deep-smoke-machine.git
 sudo chown -R $USER deep-smoke-machine